impguard/click-ioc/README.md

 # click-ioc
-A simple implementation of a Python Click API with the IOC pattern.
+A simple implementation of a Python Click CLI tool using the Inversion of Control pattern.